zhangrengang/SubPhaser/README.md

 ### Citation ###
 If you use `SubPhaser`, please cite:
-> Jia K, Wang Z, Wang L et. al. SubPhaser: A robust allopolyploid subgenome phasing method based on subgenome-specific k-mers [J]. *New Phytologist*, 2022, 235: 801-809 [DOI:10.1111/nph.18173](https://doi.org/10.1111/nph.18173)
+> Jia KH, Wang ZX, Wang L et. al. SubPhaser: A robust allopolyploid subgenome phasing method based on subgenome-specific k-mers [J]. *New Phytologist*, 2022, 235: 801-809 [DOI:10.1111/nph.18173](https://doi.org/10.1111/nph.18173)

 ### Applications ###
-##### Evolution of genome size #####
+#### Evolution of genome size ####
 In this study, `SubPhaser` was used to identify species-specific TEs among the apple tribe.
 By comparing the contents of non-TEs, species-specific TEs and non-specific TEs, the differences in genome size could be attributed to differential expansion and contraction of specific and non‐specific TEs, assuming that specific TEs expanded and non‐specific TEs contracted after split of species.
-> Zhang T, Qiao Q, Du X et. al. Cultivated hawthorn (*Crataegus pinnatifida* var. *major*) genome sheds light on the evolution of Maleae (apple tribe) [J]. *J. Integr.
+> Zhang TC, Qiao Q, Du X et. al. Cultivated hawthorn (*Crataegus pinnatifida* var. *major*) genome sheds light on the evolution of Maleae (apple tribe) [J]. *J. Integr.
 Plant Biol.*, 2022, 64 (8): 1487–1501 [DOI:10.1111/jipb.13318](http://doi.org/https://doi.org/10.1111/jipb.13318)
-##### Evolution of reticulate allopolyploidization #####
+#### Evolution of reticulate allopolyploidization ####
-In this study, `SubPhaser` was used to partition subgenomes of both neo-allotetraploid and neo-allooctoploid poppy genomes, identify exchanges between subgenomes and identify subgenome-specific LTR-RTs.
-By analysing subgenome phylogeny, exchange patterns and LTR-RT insertion time, a reticulate allopolyploidization evolutionary scenario was strongly supported.
+In this study, `SubPhaser` was used to partition subgenomes of both neo-allotetraploid and neo-allooctoploid poppy genomes, identify homoeologous (HEs) exchanges between subgenomes and identify subgenome-specific LTR-RTs.
+By analysing subgenome phylogeny, HE patterns and LTR-RT insertion time, a reticulate allopolyploidization evolutionary scenario was strongly supported.
-> Zhang R, Lu C, Li G et. al. Subgenome-aware analyses suggest a reticulate allopolyploidization origin in three *Papaver* genomes [J]. *Nat.
+> Zhang RG, Lu C, Li G et. al. Subgenome-aware analyses suggest a reticulate allopolyploidization origin in three *Papaver* genomes [J]. *Nat.
 Commun.*, 2023, 14 (1): 2204 [DOI:10.1038/s41467-023-37939-2](http://doi.org/10.1038/s41467-023-37939-2)

 ### Contact ###
 For cooperations on polyploid genome research, please contact us via Email (zhangrengang@mail.kib.ac.cn) or WeChat (bio_ture).